csmatthews/npmrds-tool/README.md

 # NPMRDS Tool

-This tool processes NPMRDS data downloaded from RITIS to use in ArcGIS Pro.
-It converts the downloaded .XML files to tables and imports that data into a geodatabase.
+This tool processes NPMRDS data downloaded from RITIS' NPMRDS Trend Map tool to use in ArcGIS Pro.
+It converts the downloaded .XML files to tables, imports that data into a geodatabase, and creates new fields.

 ## Prerequisites

-* XML files downloaded from the [NPMRDS Analytics Suite](https://npmrds.ritis.org/analytics/)
+* XML files downloaded from the [NPMRDS Trend Map Tool](https://npmrds.ritis.org/analytics/)
 * Latest version of the pywin32 package added to the [ArcGIS Pro Python Package Manager](https://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-conda.htm)

 ## Installing